AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 Also, if a visitor decides to "find" the product by clicking a link to its product detail page, the developer must:

-* Pass the product finding method details (as seen above) from the finding method page over to the product detail page, and * * Assemble the same products variable value from the items that were just passed over from the previous page.
+* Pass the product finding method details (as seen above) from the finding method page over to the product detail page, and

-This solution requires a high level of complexity that might not be feasible.
+* Recreate the same products variable value from the items that were just passed over from the previous page.

 ### Where Product Syntax is useful